WPHackathon/wphackathon-attendees/readme.txt

 == Frequently Asked Questions ==

-= ¿Do i have to keep the default skills? =
+= Do I have to keep the default skills? =

 No, you don't.
 You could change / delete / create new ones.